ishwar-ikm/basic-machine-learning-projects/README.md

 # Machine Learning Learning Projects Repository

 This is my Machine Learning learning projects repository!
-This repository contains a collection of Node.js projects I worked on during my learning journey.
+This repository contains a collection of Machine Learning projects I worked on during my learning journey.
 Each project is a separate folder in this repository, and you can explore them to see what I've learned and accomplished.

 ## Projects 1
 ### Predictive Modeling for Ames Housing Prices